carpentries/instructor-training/_extras/additional_exercises.md

 > ## Feedback On Your Challenges (Optional)
 >
 > With these goals in mind, pair up with a partner to discuss the MCQ and faded example problems that you wrote
-> yesterday.
+> in part 1.
 Give each other specific, actionable feedback that follows our 2x2 framework.
 Use that feedback to
 > make at least one modification to your exercise(s).
 Discuss in the Etherpad the change you made and how it will
 > help you get more useful information about your learners.
 >